Our Vision

 Our Mission

-As artists, advocates, and educators, The Clay Studio is committed to ensuring the space, support, and inspiration necessary for expression and mastery in the ceramic arts.
+As artists, advocates, and educators, The Clay Studio is committed to ensuring the space, support, and inspiration necessary for expression and learning in the ceramic arts.
 We work in partnership with artists and the community to advance the ceramic arts as a force for good to build connections where all can flourish.

 Our History